isomerpages/singapore-customs-old/_about-us/02-our-commitment-to-quality-service.md

 We are committed to provide excellent service as outlined in our Service Charter, and our pride resides in our customers’ satisfaction.
 The service we provide will be:
-Fast:      We seek to understand your needs and serve you promptly.
+<br>Fast:      We seek to understand your needs and serve you promptly.
-Friendly:  We are attentive and polite when we serve you.
+<br>Friendly:  We are attentive and polite when we serve you.
-Firm:      We are steadfast in upholding our laws and open and transparent in enforcing them.
+<br>Firm:      We are steadfast in upholding our laws and open and transparent in enforcing them.
-Fair: 	   We serve with equity, honesty and impartiality.
+<br>Fair: 	   We serve with equity, honesty and impartiality.

 ## Our Service Standards